AngleProtocol/angle-docs/guides/ageur-power-usecase.md

 # 💸 Pay and get paid with agEUR

-Thanks to its powerful partners and integrations, agEUR can be used to pay and create invoices, as well as to transfer fiat to your home bank account.&#x20;
+Thanks to its partners and integrations, agEUR can be used to pay and create invoices, as well as to transfer fiat to your home bank account.

 All of this from almost anywhere in the world, on Ethereum or Polygon!

 ![Untitled](../.gitbook/assets/angle-borrowmodulewp-announcement-light.png)

 Some DAOs might not have a bank account, or just prefer to pay their contributors in crypto.
-However, these contributors usually need a proper proof of payment (invoice) and a way to transfer those funds to their bank account easily, without taking care of the exchange rate.&#x20;
+However, these contributors usually need a proper proof of payment (invoice) and a way to transfer those funds to their bank account easily, without taking care of the exchange rate.

 agEUR can be a solution to such issues: anyone can invoice and get paid in agEUR, and transfer them directly to EUR or another fiat currency in their bank account!

-More specifically, an agEUR integration can serve different type of users:
+More specifically, an agEUR integration can serve different types of users:

 1. Companies or DAOs wanting to pay their contributors in crypto
 2. Contributors happy to be paid in crypto but who still need fiat in a bank account for their everyday lives

-Here, we try to show how companies, DAOs, and their contributors can leverage agEUR and Angle’s partners Request, Mt Pelerin, as well as Superfluid to handle salaries and payments quickly and in a compliant way.
+In this guide, we try to show how companies, DAOs, and their contributors can leverage agEUR and Angle’s partners Request, Mt Pelerin, as well as Superfluid to handle salaries and payments quickly and in a compliant way.

 ## Invoicing in agEUR with Request